 Related: You can visit many of these lookouts via public transport

-Katoomba is home to the Blue Mountains best-known lookouts and almost all of them are related to the Three Sisters, known in Dreamtime stories as Meehni, Wimlah, and Gunnedoo.
+The Katoomba area is home to the Blue Mountains best-known lookouts and almost all of them are related to the Three Sisters, known in Dreamtime stories as Meehni, Wimlah, and Gunnedoo.

 With its expansive views over the Jamison Valley and super easy access, almost every visitor to the mountains stops here.